GaloyMoney/galoy-pay/README.md

 ## How to run this repo locally?

-copy `.env` to `.env.local`. and edit environement variable accordingly.
+copy `.env` to `.env.local`. and edit environment variable accordingly.

 ```
 yarn install